Royal Canadian Numismatic Association medals and awards: 1966 CNA Annual Convention

-The thirteenth annual convention was held in Winnipeg.
+The thirteenth annual convention was held in Winnipeg, Manitoba.
 It marked the first time that the Convention was held in Manitoba.
 The Manitoba Coin Club was the host club for the Convention.
 It was held at the Marlborough Hotel from August 25 to 27.
 The guest speaker at the banquet was Major Sheldon S. Carroll.
 The obverse depicts the arms of the province of Manitoba and the reverse presents a view of Lower Fort Garry.
 The dies were cut by Benjamin Ireland and the medals were struck by Wellings Mfg. of Toronto.
 Once again, the dies were destroyed in 1973.